 It's slick in more ways than one, says Pam Finch, the club's president.
 Because the ice's 70-by-165-foot surface is hand-scraped — no Zambonis allowed — it's a much smoother and faster surface for the 44-pound stones that curlers slide and sweep towards circular targets on the other end of the ice.

 "Arena ice is much slower," says Finch.
 "Here it just keeps going and going and going."
 The scraping is a painstaking process, she adds.
 "It's like grooming a putting green."

 The Denver Curling Club's home ice had been at various partner arenas and warehouses over the organization's half-century of existence before they came up with a plan to fundraise and finance the $3.4 million facility.

-The ice is in high demand, with a packed calendar of league nights, private events and even national tournaments, but there are plenty of opportunities for newbies.
+The ice is in high demand, with a packed calendar of league nights, private events and even national tournaments, but there are still plenty of opportunities for newbies.
 "Throughout the season, we offer an introductory 'Learn to Curl' class," says Finch.
 "It's exciting for us to teach people."
 The classes are two hours and typically offered early in the season (September to November).
 There's also a five-week program that's typically the gateway to joining a league.